Carcagno/OnlineLibraryHandler/GeneralTechnicalSpecifications.md

 ### 1) Login
 **Command:** *None* — user enters their `userName` at startup.
-Allows any user to log in to the system and access commands according to their role.
+Allows any user to log in to the system and access commands according to their `userType`.

 ### 2) Administrator - Create Account
 **Command:** `createUser`